sneha236225/Forever-cart/README.md

 - 🛍️ Browse and filter products
 - 🛒 Add to cart and manage quantity
 - 🔐 Protected routes for users
-- 💳 (Optional) Integrated payment logic or UI placeholders
+- 💳 Integrated payment logic

 ## 🔗 Live Links